scooter99boston/bbu-gf/docs/gf_assurance/index.md

 2. The Bedrock Governing Board requires members to sign the contractual instruments and perform Self-Certification that the member is compliant with the [Bedrock Member Business Policies](../gf_controlled/member_business_policies.md) and [Bedrock Member Technical Policies](../gf_controlled/member_top.md).
 This Self-Certification is reviewed by the responsible Bedrock Governing Body and reported to the Bedrock Governing Board prior to approval of the Steward.

 ### Trust Assurance Matrix
 The BBU Trust Assurance Matrix is a tabbed spreadsheet which correlates existing Bedrock Governance Framework Policy statements across BBU Governance Framework documents and relevant stakeholders.
-This matrix is the foundation of self and third-party audits needed to verify compliance to the Sovrin Governance Framework.
+This matrix is the foundation of self and third-party audits needed to verify compliance to the Bedrock Consortium Governance Framework.

 © 2020 by Bedrock Consortium.
 This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International License ( http://creativecommons.org/licenses/by-sa/4.0/ ).